JSenpai/require-worker/readme.md

 Loads a module in a new process.
 Ideally similar to require(), but in a different thread/process.

-## Synopsis
+## What is this?

 This module is meant to require other nodejs modules, but in a new process instead of the same process.

+This is very new and features are still getting implemented.

+There are many cases where this will not work with existing modules which accept data types, or return data types that are not yet implemented.
+Though this is being worked on.
+See below for accepted inputs and outputs.

-The usage is not quite the same, so look below for the examples.
+The usage is not quite the same, so look at the examples and the API.

 ## Installation